 Someone pulled out a thread on the fabric of time and space.
 At least that’s how it feels to be associated with this expedition.
-While the NOAA Ship Okeanos Explorer is operating in Indonesian waters, satellite and high-speed Internet pathways, AKA “telepresence”, enables shore-side scientist participation across the globe.
+While NOAA Ship Okeanos Explorer is operating in Indonesian waters, satellite and high-speed Internet pathways, AKA “telepresence,” enables shore-side scientist participation across the globe.

-Telepresence provides for ship-to-shore communication in real-time both with video and audio.
-The ship broadcasts three live HD quality video feeds via satellite.
-Participants in the shore-side Exploration Command Centers (ECCs) can see these feeds, as well as anyone else on Internet 2.
+Telepresence provides for ship-to-shore communication in real time both with video and audio.
+The ship broadcasts three live high-definition-quality video feeds via satellite.
+Participants in the shore-side Exploration Command Centers (ECCs) can see these feeds, as can anyone else on Internet 2.
 Shipboard technicians running the system can send video to shore from any of the 18 cameras on the ship and even several of the computer screens.
 Also critical is the intercom system which directly links everyone by voice.
 If I just press a button on the intercom unit in the Jakarta ECC and speak into the microphone, I can have a conversation with someone on the ship or someone in Seattle.

 One of the previously underestimated challenges is the difficulty of working across so many time zones.
-Trying to coordinate with people onboard, in Jakarta, the Pacific Northwest, and East Coast of the US is enough to drive someone crazy.
-Since local ship time is exactly 12-hrs ahead of the US Eastern time zone, it’s extremely difficult to even find a good time to talk.
-Onboard personnel, exhausted from a full day’s work, are ready to fall asleep when the US wakes up and email starts ‘flying’.
+Trying to coordinate with people onboard, in Jakarta, the Pacific Northwest, and East Coast of the United States is enough to drive someone crazy.
+Since local ship time is exactly 12 hours ahead of the U.S. Eastern time zone, it’s extremely difficult to even find a good time to talk.
+Onboard personnel, exhausted from a full day’s work, are ready to fall asleep when the United States wakes up and email starts ‘flying.’
 Scientists back in the States are up into the wee hours of the morning for ROV dives and can only catch a brief respite before their day begins.

 Besides all of the undersea ‘finds’ from this expedition, by the time this is over, I expect well also have a very well-documented telepresence version of ‘jet-lag’.